> Skip repeated content

 What are the symptoms of an MCL tear?

-If you suspect an MCL injury, it is important to be evaluated by an orthopedic care provider so that the most appropriate treatment can be decided.
+If you suspect an MCL injury, it is important to be evaluated by a physiatrist, sports medicine physician or orthopedic surgeon so that the most appropriate treatment can be determined.
 (Find a doctor at HSS who can diagnose and treat an MCL injury.)

 How is an MCL injury diagnosed?

 The vast majority of MCL injuries can heal without surgery using conservative methods.
-The correct treatment will depend upon the severity of the injury, that is whether the ligament is just strained or stretched, versus a partially or completely torn MCL.
-Rest and bracing are the common nonsurgical treatments.
-MCL surgery is reserved for cases where the medial collateral ligament fails to heal and restore stability to the inner knee even after a period of rest.
+The correct treatment will depend upon the severity of the injury, that is whether the ligament is just stretched, versus a partially or completely torn MCL.
+Rest and bracing are the common initial nonsurgical treatments, with physical therapy starting one to two weeks after injury to restore knee movement and strength while protecting the injured MCL.
+MCL surgery is reserved for cases where the medial collateral ligament fails to heal and restore stability to the inner knee even after a period of rest, or in cases where the ligament is completely torn from the tibial attachment.

 Rest and bracing

 In order to allow healing, the knee should be rested for several weeks.
 Frequent application of ice and a compressive dressing help to limit swelling in the first few days following the injury.
-Prior to return to play, the knee should be re-examined to make sure that ligament has healed adequately.
+Your doctor will prescribe a knee brace to help you safely return to walking without crutches under the direction of your physical therapist.
+The brace is typically worn for six weeks.
+Prior to returning to play, the knee should be re-examined to make sure that ligament has healed adequately.
 A special brace can be used to provide additional support when the player returns to sport.

 What is the surgery for an MCL tear?

-Several surgical options are available to surgically treat this injury, including MCL repair or reconstruction of the ligament.
+When surgery is necessary, several options are available, including an MCL repair or a reconstruction of the ligament.
 If the ligament is reconstructed, either the patient’s own tissue or donor tissue is used to construct a new ligament.
-Both the type of surgery and tissue used will depend upon the injury itself as well as the preference of the surgeon and patient.
+MCL repair surgery may result in better outcomes when it is performed within six weeks of the injury.
+The choice between which type MCL surgery, and the type of tissue used in the case of an MCL reconstruction will depend upon the injury itself as well as the preferences of the surgeon and patient.

 What is the recovery time for MCL surgery?

 Rehabilitation following MCL surgery is quite extensive.
+Patients will start physical therapy after surgery to first restore knee movement and muscle activation, and will then progress walking and strengthening, as the ligament heals and your surgeon approves more strenuous exercises.
 A recovery period of at least six months is often necessary prior to returning to vigorous exercise or competitive athletics.

 Below, explore related content or (Find a doctor at HSS who treats MCL injuries.)